Skip to main content

 2. The personnel of the Unit must have the knowledge, skills and experience appropriate to the powers vested therein.

-Article 19.
+Article 21.
 Budget

-2. Once validated by the Sustainable Development Committee, the draft budget shall be sent to the chair of the Board of Directors, who shall present it to the Board of Directors for final approval.
+2. Once validated by the Sustainable Development Committee, the draft budget shall be sent to the chairman of the Board of Directors, who shall present it to the Board of Directors for final approval.

-Article 20.
+Article 22.
 Annual Activities Plan and Performance of the Unit

 2. Each year, the Sustainable Development Committee shall give its opinion on compliance with the annual activities plan and the performance of the Unit.